pkienscherf3/My_Repository/README.md

 # My_Repository
-This will be my first project to develop data science software
+This will be my first project to develop data science software.

+This change I made online.